reignstudios/Git-It-GUI/README.md

 - Per project settings saved in .gititgui file.

-- Per project user settings saved in .gititgui-user file (don't track this, add to .gitignore!).
+- Per project user settings saved in .gititgui-user file.

 - Doesn't allow non resolved files to be staged without warning.

 - Supports Meld, kDiff3, P4Merge and DiffMerge with no .gitconfig required.

-- Auto check for external Git and Git-LFS updates.
+- Auto checks for Git and Git-LFS min-version requirements.

 - gitk for history (maybe something built in later).